qunitjs/qunit/docs/QUnit/module.md

 });

 // Skip this module's tests.
-// For example if the android tests are failling due to unsolbed problem.
+// For example if the android tests are failling due to unsolved problems.
 QUnit.module.skip( "Android", hooks => {
   let android;
   hooks.beforeEach( () => {